African Coffee Regions (Ethiopia, Tanzania, Uganda, Kenya)

 2025-11-13 22:49:45 -0800 • min read

-• Tanzania: Famous for peaberry coffee, grown on volcanic soils near Mount Kilimanjaro, delivering fruity, wine-like flavors.
+• Tanzania: Known for its sought-after peaberry coffees grown on volcanic slopes near Mount Kilimanjaro, often offering fruity, wine-like complexity.
+You can find these flavors in our Tanzanian coffee collection.

-• Uganda: Produces both Arabica and Robusta, with Arabica thriving in highlands and Robusta in warmer, humid areas.
-Expect bold, earthy profiles.
+• Uganda: Produces both Arabica and Robusta.
+Arabica thrives in highland regions, while Robusta prefers the warmer, more humid lowlands.
+Expect bold, full-bodied, and often earthy profiles.
+To explore this origin, visit our Ugandan Sipi Falls Coffee.

 1. Ethiopia